Editorial Guidelines

 ampersands

 Use an ampersand (&) only when it is part of the correct corporate or organizational title.
 Never use an ampersand instead of the word and in text or in lists.
+While ampersands are included as a design element in University of Miami unit signatures (logos), they are not part of the official name of any University school, college, or unit and must never be included in text.

 • Cherry Bekaert & Holland